nerdschoolbergen/git/exercises/exercise-3.md

   Things to do today:
   All the things!
   ```
-:pencil: `git clone` the git-mergedemo repository so you can work with it on your computer.
+- `git clone` the git-mergedemo repository so you can work with it on your computer.
-:pencil: `git status` and verify you're on the master branch.
+- `git status` and verify you're on the master branch.

 As you now know, the content of todo.txt is different on the two branches.
 We're now going to merge both develop and conflict into master since that's where we want to synchronize everything.

-:pencil: Type `git branch -l` to list all branches
+- Type `git branch -l` to list all branches

 You only clone the default branch, so only master will show up here.
 But we just saw on GitHub that there are more branches.

-:pencil: Type `git checkout develop`.
+- Type `git checkout develop`.
 This should return a message saying we now have a local branch that tracks the remote develop branch (the origin)

-:pencil: Type `git checkout conflict`.
+- Type `git checkout conflict`.
 This should do the same thing for the conflict branch.

-:pencil: Type `git branch -l`.
+- Type `git branch -l`.
 This should now list master, develop, and conflict

 Figure out which branch you're on, then, making sure you're on the master branch, do...

-:pencil: `git merge develop`
+ - `git merge develop`
-:pencil: `git status`
+ - `git status`

 So far, so good.

-:pencil: `git merge conflict`
+- `git merge conflict`

 ```
 Auto-merging todo.txt